 It’s hard to find good TV trays.
-Many are made of cheap plastic, cheap metal, or a generic-finished wood, which can make it difficult to find one that actually enhances your decor in addition to being merely useful.
-Especially if you have a sophisticated modern decor, even an otherwise nice light oak folding table would look more than a little out of place.
+Many are made of cheap plastic, cheap metal, or a generic-finished wood, which makes it difficult to find one that looks like real furniture.
+Especially if you have a sophisticated modern decor, even an otherwise nice light oak folding table looks out of place.
 But never fear – your search isn’t in vain.
-These eight tv trays are both attractive and functional, and will work great with a modern decor.
+These seven TV trays are both attractive and functional, and will work great with a modern decor.

-That said, even the simplest rectangular trays are available in a wide variety of modern materials, from metal, glass, and leather all the way up to fine marble or granite tops, usually in gray scale colors like this gorgeous Dell Side Table.
-These quality materials make for a sturdy, nicely weighty (but still easy to move) piece that you can keep placed beside your sofa or chair and simply turn and slide it when you need it.
+That said, even the simplest rectangular C-tables are available in a wide variety of modern materials, from metal, glass, and leather all the way up to fine marble or granite tops.
+Lately, I’ve also seen a surge in tables topped with food-safe, easy-to-clean Melamine with a pretty convincing stone finish.
+Quality materials make for a sturdy, nicely weighty (but still easy to move) piece that you can keep placed beside your sofa or chair and simply turn and slide it when you need it.
 The look is infinitely more sophisticated than your average folding table, but will still give you the utility you need.

 Since the original writing of this post, multi-function, folding coffee tables have gone from being the next-big-thing to a novelty.
 Which is a shame; I still stand by coffee tables that have hinged tops you can raise and pull toward the sofa to use as a counter-height table.
 That said, if you don’t want to rely on hefty hardware or a transforming table, I’ll offer this instead: a coffee table that comes with paired or integrated lap trays.
 These are an odd-but-fun option if you’ll use them often, and have a neater, more polished finish than simply leaving a lap desk hanging out next to your sofa.

 Keep It Bite Sized